sswietoniowski/learning-python-flask/projects/03_helloword/README.md

 $env:FLASK_APP = "app.py"
 ```

-Side note: if you want list all versions of Python installed on your machine run (on Windows):
+Side note: if you want to list all versions of Python installed on your machine run (on Windows):

 ```cmd
 py --list